huggingface/transformers/docs/source/perplexity.rst

 log-likelihood for the tokens we're just treating as context to be included in our loss, so we can set these targets to ``-100`` so that they are ignored.
 The following is an example of how we could do this with a stride of ``512``.
-Since GPT-2 has a max input length of ``1024``, this means that we'll use the previous 512 tokens to predict the next 512 tokens at each step.
+This means that the model will have at least 512 tokens for context when calculating the conditional likelihood of any one token.

 .. code-block:: python